scauzjcwutao-blip/hedge-fund-up/README.md

 - **Short positions** — not captured in mandatory 13F long-equity filings

 The central empirical finding is that UP positively and significantly predicts future fund returns: a long-short portfolio that buys funds in the highest UP quintile and sells funds in the lowest UP quintile generates economically and statistically significant risk-adjusted alpha.
+## Key Features
+- Full multi-fund panel processing with correct cross-sectional quintile sorting
+- Accurate monthly-to-quarterly compounding
+- Predictive long-short portfolios (t → t+1 or t+3)
+- Carhart 4-factor alphas with Newey-West HAC standard errors
+- Built-in validation against the paper's official UP 5-1 benchmark
+- Clean command-line interface (demo + real WRDS data)

+## Methodology Notes – Quarterly Approximation

+**Important clarification on frequency:**

+The original paper (Weigert et al., JF 2024) performs **monthly** cross-sectional sorts on UP(t) and evaluates future fund performance at the **t+3 monthly** horizon (as shown in the official UP 5-1 benchmark table you provided).

+However, because 13F holdings are disclosed **quarterly**, the current script implements **quarterly** UP calculation, sorting, and portfolio formation by default.

+This is a **reasonable and common academic approximation** that:
+- Preserves the economic intuition of the original study
+- Significantly reduces computational complexity
+- Maintains correct lagged holdings alignment

+The built-in `validate_against_paper()` function automatically compares the replicated quarterly results with the paper’s monthly benchmark (using a simple ×3 linear approximation for illustration).
+Geometric compounding differences and exact sample periods may cause small deviations.

+If you need a **full monthly-frequency replication** (t+3 monthly returns), please let me know — I can provide an updated version upon request.
 ---
 ```bash
 ## Repository Structure